Milk Bar’s Compost Cookies®

-- Using a cookie scoop (approximately 1 and 1/2 Tablespoons), roll the dough into balls.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll the dough into balls.
 You can also combine two cookie dough balls to make large cookies.
 Place them on a couple large plates.
 Chill in the refrigerator at least 1 hour and up to 3 days (if chilling longer than a few hours, cover with plastic wrap).

 - When you are ready to bake the cookies, preheat the oven to 375°F (191ºC).
 Line two large baking sheets with parchment paper (not silicone baking mats)*, and place chilled dough balls on them (no more than 8 small or 6 large dough balls on a sheet at a time).
 Bake small cookies for 12-13 and large cookies for 15-16 minutes until cookies just begin to brown on the edges.
 The centers will look under-baked.
 Allow the cookies to cool on the baking sheet for 3 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh in an airtight container at room temperature up to 5 days.
 Cookies freeze well– up to 2 months.

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.